2026/27 AACOMAS Application Guide (With Screenshots)

 • Every course in the Transcript Entry section is converted to an AACOMAS grade value (based on whether it’s considered a science or non-science course).

-• These grades are used to calculate your overall and BCPM GPA.
+• These grades are used to calculate your overall GPA and BCPM GPA.
 These GPA data may not match your official transcript GPA.

-• Completed degrees are confirmed as “awarded” (this only applies to prospective medical students who have already completed undergraduate or other degrees beyond high school).
+• Completed degrees are confirmed as “awarded.”
+This only applies to prospective medical students who have already completed undergraduate or other degrees beyond high school.

 To dispute a course subject category assignment or GPA calculation, email aacomasinfo@liaisoncas.com with a subject line of “Course Subject Correction” or “Verification: GPA Inquiry.”
 Include your CAS ID # (beneath your name in the right-hand corner of each screen on the AACOMAS portal).
 These disputes may not be completed via phone.